deepalics0044/forge-premium-report/README.md

 Click Go live to run live server on index.html page

-Click on Export all usage button and save the csv format of downloaded all.xlsx file in the client folder
+Click on Export all usage button to download xlsx and upload it view and save it in client code folder to have graphical representation.

-Click Go live to run live server on index2.html page to see the charts.